A Voice from the South: Womanhood a vital element in the regeneration and progress of a race

 This essay begins with an assessment of the Qur'an and how societal views of women are equivalent to the practice of Chinese foot binding.
-She follows these assessments with a claim that societal leaders do not understand woman.
+She follows these assessments with a claim that societal leaders do not understand women.
 Cooper makes the large claim that the American system's happiness relies on its ability to grow, and that the only way for the nation to grow is with the influence of women.
 The essay says that Christianity has not accepted the practice of chivalry yet, and that even those who believed in God were still suffering.
-She expresses her fear of chivalry and is worried that it means respect for few woman, rather than all.
+She expresses her fear of chivalry and is worried that it means respect for few women, rather than all.
 The church had been hard on women during the middle ages by giving a negative relationship with the idea of consummating a marriage.
 Yet, the clergy who actively partakes in the indoctrination of woman, are having many children, such as Henry, Bishop of Liege, who had twenty-two children in fourteen years.
 She then accuses men of not loving/ taking care of women as ordered in Christianity.
 She adds that Black girls of the south are the most abandoned, as they do not have their fathers or brothers to protect them from other men.
 The theme of this chapter is that "real progress is growth".